Quick Egg Roll in a Bowl

 Instructions

 • Mince the garlic and ginger.
-Slice the shallot and chop the green onions, separating the whites from the greens.
+Chop the shallot and green onions, separating the white and green parts.

-• Whisk the ingredients together and set aside.
-If you make this in advance, just cover and keep in the fridge until you're ready to use it.
+• Whisk the sauce ingredients (mayo, pineapple juice, and coconut aminos) together in a small bowl, then set it aside. *You can make this in advance- just cover and keep it in the fridge until you're ready to use it.

-• Brown the turkey in a large skillet over medium heat.
-Cook for about 4 minutes, breaking it apart as it cooks. *If you're using a fattier meat like pork, you can drain the excess grease, if you'd like to!
+• Brown the turkey in a large skillet or wok over medium-high heat.
+Cook for about 4 minutes, breaking it apart as it cooks. *If you're using a fattier meat like pork, you can drain the excess grease, if you'd like to.

-• Add the sesame oil, then add in the garlic, ginger, shallot, and the white parts of the onion.
+• Add the sesame oil, garlic, ginger, shallot, and the white parts of the green onion.
 Stir together and cook for another 2-3 minutes.

-• Add the shredded cabbage and coconut aminos and turn the mixture then cover.
-Cook for another 5-8 minutes, uncovering and mixing a few times.
-Season to taste with salt and pepper.
+• Add the cabbage (or coleslaw mix) and coconut aminos and stir well to combine.
+Cover the pan and cook for another 5-8 minutes, uncovering and stirring a few times.
+Season to taste with salt and black pepper.

 • Divide the mixture between four large bowls.
-Top with a big drizzle of the sweet mayo, a sprinkle of sesame seeds, and the green sliced onions.
+Top each egg roll bowl with a big drizzle of the sweet mayo, a sprinkle of sesame seeds, and the green sliced onions.

 Notes

-1. Choose the biggest skillet you have with a lid.
+1. Use the largest skillet you have with a lid.
 The cabbage cooks down a ton, but it starts out taking up a lot of space.

 To store leftovers: Transfer cooled leftovers to an airtight container or bag.
-Store in the refrigerator and use within 3-4 days, per USDA.
+Store in the refrigerator and use within 4 days.

 Nutrition